Skip to content

 Validation rules

-• Only options defined in user_options are allowed in the configuration file
+• Only options defined in user_options are allowed under user_option_values

 • Values must match the specified type (e.g., integers for integer type)